 But are Australians all that bothered?
 A 2015 Roy Morgan study found that tequila drinkers in Australia declined from 336,000 to 312,000 in just one four-week period.
 Research shows of all the white spirits available, tequila is our least favourite.

-Chef Neil Perry and his loyal fans don’t seem too troubled: in March, he'll be opening Bar Patrón in Sydney – a 90-seat Mexican restaurant that also features a Patrón tequila bar.
+Chef Neil Perry and his loyal fans don’t seem too troubled: in March he opened Bar Patrón in Sydney – a 90-seat Mexican restaurant that also features a Patrón tequila bar - with the star drink being the Millionaire's Margherita.
 Here’s hoping he has his supplies sorted for the next few years!

 Of course, if the worst-case scenario plays out and our tequila stocks dry up, we can always opt for mezcal, tequila’s slightly more abundant cousin.